Aspen Aerogels, Inc. Announces - GuruFocus.com

 PR Newswire

 NORTHBOROUGH, Mass., Nov.
-29, 2022 /PRNewswire/ -- Aspen Aerogels, Inc. (NYSE: ASPN) ("Aspen" or the "Company"), a technology leader in sustainability and electrification solutions, today announced that it has commenced a proposed underwritten public offering of $200 million of shares of its common stock.
-In addition, the Company expects to grant the underwriters of the offering a 30-day option to purchase up to an additional 15% of the shares of common stock offered in the public offering at the public offering price, less underwriting discounts and commissions.
-All of the shares of common stock to be sold in the offering are being offered by Aspen.
-The offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+30, 2022 /PRNewswire/ -- Aspen Aerogels, Inc. (NYSE: ASPN) ("Aspen" or the "Company"), a technology leader in sustainability and electrification solutions, today announced the pricing of an underwritten public offering of 25,263,158 shares of its common stock at a public offering price of $9.50 per share.
+In addition, the Company has granted the underwriters of the offering a 30-day option to purchase up to an additional 3,789,473 shares of common stock.
+The gross proceeds to Aspen from this offering are expected to be approximately $240 million, before deducting underwriting discounts and commissions and estimated offering expenses payable by Aspen, and excluding any exercise of the underwriters' option to purchase additional shares of common stock.
+The offering is expected to close on December 2, 2022, subject to customary closing conditions.

-Our existing shareholder Wood River Capital, LLC, an affiliate of Koch Investments Group, LLC ("Koch"), and/or certain of its affiliates have indicated an interest in purchasing up to $100 million of our common stock in this offering at the public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, Wood River Capital, LLC and/or certain of its affiliates may determine to purchase fewer securities than they indicate an interest in purchasing or not to purchase any securities in this offering.

 This press release does not constitute an offer to sell, or the solicitation of an offer to buy, any securities referred to in this press release, nor will there be any sale of any such securities, in any state or other jurisdiction in which such offer, sale or solicitation would be unlawful prior to registration or qualification under the securities laws of such state or jurisdiction.